Comparison

 Conditional logicBasic builder, limited nestingUnlimited — any logic you need

-Form changes break workflowYes — every field change risks breaking automationsNo — the form and backend are one system
+Form changes break workflowYes — every field change risks breaking automationsNo — form and backend are one system

 Data ownershipStored on Jotform's serversYour database, your servers